Alphabetical Plant Listing

 Japanese Anemones

-Late summer and early fall often represent a challenge to gardeners as summer-blooming plants begin to fade while fall bloomers have not quite reached their apex.
+Late summer and early fall often challenge gardeners as summer-blooming plants begin to fade while fall bloomers have not quite reached their apex.
 Fall-blooming anemones, commonly called Japanese Anemones or Windflowers, are fabulous perennials, helping with this transition from one season to the next.

-• Native to China, Anemones have been cultivated in Japan for hundreds of years.
-They consist of the species Anemone hupehensis, Anemone hybrida, Anemone tomentosa and Anemone vitifolia, as well as their subspecies and cultivars.
-Most of current cultivars are attributed to Anemone hupehensis and Anemone hybrida.
+Japanese Anemones are native to China, despite their common name.
+They were, however, widely cultivated in Japan, which is how they got their name.
+They are part of the Ranunculaceae family, making them buttercups, clematis, and ranunculus relatives.
+Japanese Anemones consist of the species Anemone hupehensis, Anemone hybrida, Anemone tomentosa, and Anemone vitifolia, as well as their subspecies and cultivars.
+Most of the current cultivars are attributed to Anemone hupehensis and Anemone hybrida.

 Guide Information